Skip to content

 The identity provider receives Job A's request, issues a new token pair, and invalidates the old refresh token.
 When Job B's request arrives using the now-invalidated refresh token, the provider assumes a replay attack or token compromise.
 It responds with an invalid_grant error and revokes the entire authorization grant.
 The integration is dead.
 The customer has to manually re-authenticate.

-Many APIs issue a new refresh token with each refresh.
-In this case, a race condition could lead to the loss of your valid refresh token, making future refreshes impossible.
+Many APIs issue a new refresh token with each refresh, and a race condition in this scenario leads to the loss of your valid refresh token, making future refreshes impossible.
 GitLab, Salesforce, Zoom, and others have all dealt with this exact bug in production.

 A proper integration partner handles this with: